-The bill HB 772-FN aims to reform the education funding system in New Hampshire by establishing foundation opportunity budgets and state foundation opportunity grants.
+The bill HB 772-FN aims to reform education funding and the determination of a constitutionally adequate education in New Hampshire by establishing foundation opportunity budgets and state foundation opportunity grants.
 It repeals and reenacts RSA 193-E:1, emphasizing the state's responsibility to provide all students with access to essential knowledge and skills, while recognizing the role of local school districts in implementing diverse educational approaches.
 The bill also repeals and reenacts RSA 193-E:2-a, defining a constitutionally adequate education and setting specific criteria for educational programs starting in the 2024-2025 school year.
-Additionally, it introduces a multi-year transition plan to ensure local governments are not overburdened during the implementation of the new funding system.
+Additionally, it introduces a multi-year transition to the new funding system to ensure local governments are not overburdened.

 Statutes affected: